pimcore/pimcore/doc/20_Extending_Pimcore/13_Bundle_Developers_Guide/13_Loading_Admin_UI_Assets.md

 In order to implement all four methods prescribed by the interface you can use the [`BundleAdminClassicSupportTrait`](https://github.com/pimcore/pimcore/blob/11.x/lib/Extension/Bundle/Traits/BundleAdminClassicTrait.php).

+### Encore

 As Pimcore uses [Encore](https://symfony.com/doc/current/frontend/encore/simple-example.html) to build its assets, it also provides an [`EncoreHelper`](https://github.com/pimcore/pimcore/blob/131b0e917f9e7b929cb189e74f9404b73551938c/lib/Helper/EncoreHelper.php)-Class to include built files in your bundle.

 You can use `EncoreHelper::getBuildPathsFromEntryPoints` to get all paths from the assets and load them with the methods mentioned above.
+> This command accepts the path to `entrypoints.json`, file ending as string and returns an array with paths to the built files.

 The following example illustrates this for loading the built webencore-files:
 ```php